-In September 2017, former Manchester United, Leeds United, and England defender Rio Ferdinand had a new dream.
+In September 2017, the former Manchester United, Leeds United, and England defender had a new dream.

-Not long after retiring from the beautiful game in 2015, the world-class sportsman wanted to try his hand in another field.
+Not long after retiring from the beautiful game in 2015, the world-class footballer wanted to try his hand in another field.

 A love of our sport led Ferdinand to confirm an eyebrow-raising attempt to become a boxer.